 How many grapes does it take to make one bottle of wine?

 Without getting technical, anywhere from 2.5lbs per bottle.
 The amount depends on the process, evaporation, size of the barrel produced and pressing technique applied.

-What to wear to a grape stomp?
+What to wear when participating in a grape stomp festival?

 It all depends on the weather since most events are held outdoors.
 It also depends on your role in the stomp.
 As I describe in Grape Stomping Tips you want to have something that won’t get messy.
 Shorts are the best option for the Stomper.
-The Mucker, need to have a tank top or T-Shirt.
+The Mucker, needs a tank top or T-Shirt.
 Depending on how serious you take it, the mucker may get covered all the way up to their arms and face.

 What happens if your clothes get covered in grape juice?

 When my daughter wore her brand new pants and forgot to put on shorts underneath, I was horrified.
 I found that if you spray some Shout Gel Spray on the stains, and it came right out.
 The grape juice had dried and everything.

 How to Participate in a Grape Stomp Festival?